 Although rare, industrial facilities can suffer from minor to catastrophic failures, commonly referred to as loss of primary containment (LOPC), which can result in the release of hazardous gases and/or liquids.
 In order to protect the safety of the public, companies must provide a means of mitigating the potential damage to people and the environment.

 Forest companies would like to reduce the number of birds, eggs, and nests that are negatively affected by logging.
+They are particularly interested in reducing impacts on species at risk.
 The problem is that we dont have detailed knowledge of where every bird lives, so its difficult to make educated choices about where and how much forest to harvest.
-My research will provide a solution to this problem.
-I will relate bird data to forest characteristics like age and height to understand which forest types have the most birds, and to map out where birds are most likely to live.
+This research will help provide a solution to this problem.
+We can relate bird data to landscape and forest characteristics like elevation, forest age, and forest height to understand which forest types have the most birds.

 In this project, a pre-conditioning system to remove the oxygen prior to reaching a bioelectrode system sensor will be developed and tested.
 Bioelectrode system sensors require anoxic conditions for operation, and a low complexity solution would extend use cases of the technology.
 Bioelectrode system sensors measures the microbial activity of bacteria and the data can be used to optimize treatment efficiency, detect deleterious substances, and quantify Biological Oxygen Demand.